Important Safety Information

 What are the other possible side effects of TRUVADA for PrEP?

 Serious side effects of TRUVADA may also include:

 - Bone problems, including bone pain, softening, or thinning, which may lead to fractures.
 Your healthcare provider may do tests to check your bones.

 Common side effects in people taking TRUVADA for PrEP are stomach-area (abdomen) pain, headache, and decreased weight.
 Tell your healthcare provider if you have any side effects that bother you or do not go away.

 What should I tell my healthcare provider before taking TRUVADA for PrEP?

 - All your health problems.
 Be sure to tell your healthcare provider if you have or have had any kidney, bone, or liver problems, including hepatitis.

 - If you are pregnant or plan to become pregnant.
 It is not known if TRUVADA can harm your unborn baby.
-If you become pregnant while taking TRUVADA for PrEP, talk to your healthcare provider to decide if you should keep taking TRUVADA for PrEP.
+If you become pregnant while taking TRUVADA for PrEP, talk to your healthcare provider to decide if you should keep taking TRUVADA.

 - If you are breastfeeding (nursing) or plan to breastfeed.
 Do not breastfeed.
-The medicines in TRUVADA can pass to your baby in breast milk.
 If you become HIV-positive, HIV can be passed to the baby in breast milk.

 - All the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 TRUVADA may interact with other medicines.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.